pablo-ferro/FernandoAlonso/README.md

 # Fernando Alonso Formula 1 Career Analysis
 ## A Tableau BI Project

 This GitHub repository houses a comprehensive business intelligence (BI) project that I developed from scratch, focusing on the illustrious career of Formula 1 driver Fernando Alonso.
-This project delves into the intricate details of Alonso's racing journey, providing valuable insights and visualizations through a Tableau workbook.
+This project delves into the intricate details of Alonso's racing journey, providing valuable insights and visualizations through this Tableau workbook:

 https://public.tableau.com/app/profile/pabloferros/viz/FernandoAlonsoF1Career/Dashboard1